simranrawat/Text_Summarizer/README.md

 # Running the Project
 1. Open Anaconda command prompt and move to your project home directory.
-2. Run app.py using below command to start Flask API python app.py
+2. Run app.py using below command to start Flask API: python app.py
 3. Navigate to the localhost to view the application home page.
 Localhost:  http://127.0.0.1:5000/ or http://localhost:5000
 4. Enter the text to summarize in the textbox and hit Summarize button.